Xian (Taoism): Description

 Victor H. Mair describes the archetype as:

 They are immune to heat and cold, untouched by the elements, and can fly, mounting upward with a fluttering motion.
 They dwell apart from the chaotic world of man, subsist on air and dew, are not anxious like ordinary people, and have the smooth skin and innocent faces of children.
 The transcendents live an effortless existence that is best described as spontaneous.
-They recall the ancient Indian ascetics and holy men known as rishi who possessed similar traits.
+They recall the ancient Indian ascetics and holy men known as who possessed similar traits.

-Xiān were regarded as "personal gods" who had been human and ascended through ascetics, scholarship, or martial arts.
+were regarded as "personal gods" who had been human and ascended through ascetics, scholarship, or martial arts.
 Taoists would venerate them, and emulate their example in everyday life.

-The Eight Immortals are examples of xiān who became folk heroes believed to assist worthy followers and mediate between the living and the dead.
+The Eight Immortals are examples of who became folk heroes believed to assist worthy followers and mediate between the living and the dead.
 Sometimes, they and other were viewed as similar in nature to ghosts, rather than deities.
-The Eight Immortals and other xiān were believed to possess powers connected to their symbolic tools, which could extend or shorten human lifespans depending on their use.
+The Eight Immortals and other were believed to possess powers connected to their symbolic tools, which could extend or shorten human lifespans depending on their use.

-Some Taoists regarded xiān as inner gods of the body, capable of troubling mortals but countered through martial virtue and discipline.
+Some Taoists regarded as inner gods of the body, capable of troubling mortals but countered through martial virtue and discipline.
 They were considered capable of both benevolent and malevolent actions.
-Not all xiān originated within Taoist practice but they are most often associated with Taoist adepts who achieved immortality through spiritual cultivation.
+Not all originated within Taoist practice but they are most often associated with Taoist adepts who achieved immortality through spiritual cultivation.

 Besides enlightened humans and fairy-like beings, can also refer to supernatural animals, including foxes, fox spirits, and Chinese dragons.
-Xiān dragons were believed to serve as mounts for Deities or as manifestations of Taoist sages such as Laozi in celestial realms sometimes called "the Heavens".
+Xiān dragons were believed to serve as mounts for Deities or as manifestations of Taoist sages such as Laozi in celestial realms sometimes called "the Heavens" (天 (Tiān)).